I’m convinced my mother is solely responsible for keeping the Hallmark Channel in business.

 So what should you look for when you’re choosing music?

 ● Opt for instrumental versions.
-Lyrics tend to distract us, and the aim of the music is to be unnoticeable.
+Lyrics tend to distract us, and increase auditory stimuli that needs to be processed.
+The aim of the music is to be unnoticeable.

 ● Look for softer, slower instrumentation.
 If you want to keep it festive, maybe opt for Vince Guaraldi, instead of Trans-Siberian Orchestra.